arcctgx/ARver/README.md

 Copy Controlled CDs were designed specifically to prevent ripping.
-The way it is achieved makes these discs more sensitive to normal wear, and makes them not compliant with Red Book standard.
-Such CDs can often be ripped, but are more likely to produce errors.
+The way it is achieved makes these discs more sensitive to normal wear, and makes them not compliant with CD audio standard.
+Such CDs can often be ripped, but are much more likely to produce errors.

-`ARver` is unable to distinguish these discs from regular Enhanced CDs.
+These CDs appear to `arver` and `arver-discinfo` as ordinary Enhanced CDs (multisession with data track in the end).
+It is not possible to distinguish them from normal Enhanced CDs based on the table of contents alone.
 If your disc bears "Copy Controlled CD" logo, verification problems are expected.

 ## Usage example